 The Agency has a legal obligation to verify that manufacturers applying for marketing authorisation as well as the studies they submit comply with Good Manufacturing Practice (GMP) and Good Clinical Practice (GCP).

 Applicants should provide information concerning GMP and GCP aspects so that routine GCP and pre-approval GMP inspections can be integrated into the accelerated assessment procedure.

 If a need for an inspection is identified, it will be requested as early as possible in the evaluation procedure.

 For details, please see pre-submission guidance questions:

-- information for early identification of a need for pre-submission GMP and GCP inspections.
+Information required for early identification of a need for pre-authorisation GMP inspections (DOC/73.5 KB)